 Our class placement process includes a variety of factors as we match teaching and learning styles, student abilities, and consideration of special needs.
 We examine each student's strengths and needs and look at achievement levels.
-We also consider special services such as remedial programs, resource room, speech, and gifted programming.
+We also consider special services such as remedial programs, resource room, speech, etc. Additionally, behavioral/social/emotional considerations are factored into the process.

-During the month of May, Drake School staff work together to develop class lists.
-Parental input regarding placement is welcomed at the beginning of the process.
-The February-March newsletter will outline the procedure to follow if you wish to provide information that should be considered in the decision of where to place your child.
 Your input is important.
 It is one of the factors that we consider as we make decisions that we feel will be the best for your child and for all of our students.
-Once class assignments have been made and you have been notified via your child's report card, no changes will be made.
+Once class assignments have been made, no changes will be made (unless enrollment fluctuates over the summer).